 The following information on employment, revenue and the consumer market should be considered a snapshot of activity in the industry based on the best available information.
 Many of the figures for Canadian-owned publishers contained in this profile include a very small number of large corporations whose characteristics differ significantly from those of small- and medium-sized book publishers.
-The two largest Canadian-owned book publishers represented 34% of the total Canadian-owned publishing market in 2012.4

 Employment and wages

-- In 2012, Canadian publishers paid out $382 million in salaries, wages and benefits, a 2.7% increase from 2010.
-Ontario publishers accounted for $256 million, or 67%, of these wages, salaries and benefits in 2012.5
+- In 2014, Canadian publishers paid out $346 million in salaries, wages and benefits.
+Ontario publishers accounted for $226 million, or 66%, of these wages, salaries and benefits.5

 Revenues and related figures